 The majority of the Council's staffing resource is supplied under contract from Publica.
-The Publica net contract sum for 2021/22 was £8,919,148, excluding contribution to the Service Modernisation programme.
+The Publica contract was subject to a variation to take account of the higher than budgeted pay award in 2022/23 resulting in a £0.339m adverse variance to budget.
+The Publica net contract sum for 2022/23 was £10.177m including the final pay award.
 Publica invoice the Council according to its agreed contract sum for the first 11-months of the year, with reconciliation to the actual cost of the contract at the end of the year.

-At the year end, Publica had generated a surplus of contributions from its Members.
-After adjustments in respect of balances due to or from its Members, the Council is due to receive a refund of excess contribution from Publica of £77,803.
+At the year end, Publica had generated a surplus of contributions from its members.
+After adjustments in respect of balances due to or from its Members, the Council is due to receive a refund of excess contribution from Publica of £0.166m.